bakpede1/bakpede1/README.md

  </ul>

 <h5>Interests</h5>
-<h6>In addition to Computer Science, I have a range of other interests that shape who I am:</h6>
+<h6>In addition to computer science and cybersecurity, I have a range of other interests that shape who I am:</h6>
 <ul>
 <li>Reading: I love learning new technology concepts and enjoy exploring various IT subjects, like AI and Networks, as well as personal development.</li>
 <li>Fitness: Staying active and maintaining a healthy lifestyle is important to me.
 I find joy in activities like running.</li>